UncertaINR: Uncertainty Quantification of End-to-End Implicit Neural Representations for Computed Tomography: Bayesian Deep-Learning Methods and Implementations

 \subsection{Hardware and Software Notes}

 The experiments presented in this paper were computationally intensive, requiring hundreds of compute hours on parallelized GPUs.
-Specifically, they were run on a cluster of 4 GPU nodes consisting of 8 GPUs each, containing a mixture of GTX 1080, GTX 1080Ti, and GeForce RTX 2080 Ti cards.
-The project codebase was developed in Python, using Pytorch~\cite{NEURIPS2019_9015}, Hydra~\cite{Yadan2019Hydra}, and Weights \& Biases~\cite{wandb} to implement the NN functionality and Blitz~\cite{esposito2020blitzbdl} for BNN functionality.
+Runtimes for each of the methods developed and implemented in this work on the AAPM dataset are presented in Table~\ref{tab:runtime}.
+Non-HMC methods were run on a cluster of 4 GPU nodes consisting of 8 GPUs each, containing a mixture of GTX 1080, GTX 1080Ti, and GeForce RTX 2080 Ti cards.
+HMC methods (*) were run on two Titan RTX cards, which were faster and had double the memory.
+Note that the HMC models were further intialized to a pre-trained check-point, which helped the models converge much faster.
+The time required to obtain this pre-trained checkpoint is not reflected in the HMC runtimes.
+Furthermore, while overall runtimes of the ensemble methods ($^\dagger$) appear long, each of the base models could be trained in parallel.

+Overall, we do not forsee computation as a limitation of UncertaINR.
+In fact, this work demonstrates that MCD (one of the least computationally intensive means of UQ) is highly effective for INR UQ, while adding minimal overhead to the INR evaluation time.
+Furthermore, as mentioned in Section~\ref{sec:inr} recent work on INR optimization has found ways to reduce INR evaluation times.
+These approaches could be implemented directly within the UncertaINR framework to reduce training time, without affecting the network results or uncertainty quantification.
+This, however, would neither add any novelty or change the fundamental claims of this paper, which are about UQ and not computational speed.